szymonwartak/sa-task/README.md

 The requirements are quite minimal, but given more time, I could package this application up to run on docker for easier portability.
 To allow for more widespread usage, running as a service would be useful too, although this functionality wasn't requested at this stage.

+Exception handling wasn't done because the simple nature of the application, and the command line running mode make it ok for communicating errors.
 Checking for illegal characters might be sensible too, but what is illegal is unknown at this stage.

 I might also take a large corpus and test the solution at scale.